• Skip to primary navigation

 Embrace your wild side and make these Jungle Animal Pretzel Pops!
 These treats are so much fun to make with your kids and create their favorite animal!

 I've gone wild decorating these Chocolate Pretzel Jungle Animals.
-I'll admit that most of my edible craft projects are incredibly fun for me to create, but turning ordinary chocolate dipped pretzel rods into animals, has made me downright giddy.
+I'll admit that most of my edible craft projects are incredibly fun for me to create, but turning ordinary chocolate-dipped pretzel rods into animals has made me downright giddy.

-Earlier this week, I decorated some Farm Animal Pretzels using modeling chocolate, and they were cute, really cute, actually.
-The designs were pretty simple.
-With my jungle animals I decided to kick it up a notch and add a bit more detail.
+With my jungle animals, I decided to kick it up a notch and add a bit more detail.
 I went a little nuts with the elephant, but all that detail was worth it.
 He is my absolute favorite design, so far, anyway!

-I had just finished making the lion and tiger, when my exchange student came home from school.
 She was excited to try her hand at designing a pretzel animal and she created the giraffe.
 It's fantastic, isn't it?

 Each animal took me between ten to twenty minutes to design and as simple as the hippo looks, it took the most effort.
 At first, I just couldn't get the nose to look right.
 I think I finally got it.
 You can tell just how much I love the elephant based on the number of pictures I took of it.